MEGA Family Shopping Centre

-MEGA shopping center is a chain of shopping centres that was founded and previously managed and operated by IKEA Centres Russia (which was a part of the IKEA Group).
-On 28 September 2023, IKEA has since sold the operations of all 14 MEGA Shopping Centres to Gazprombank.
+MEGA shopping center is a chain of shopping centres that was founded and previously managed and operated by INGKA Centres, the division of lead IKEA franchisee INGKA Holding.
+On 28 September 2023, INGKA Centres has since sold the operations of all 14 MEGA Shopping Centres to Gazprombank.

 MEGA provides about 1.735 million sqm of retail space, and more than half of its tenants are represented by international retailers.
 It owns and operates 41 malls in 14 countries along with 25 retail parks.

 IKEA Centres Russia

-IKEA Centre Russia was a part of IKEA Centres, which is IKEA Group's global shopping centre company.
+IKEA Centre Russia was a part of IKEA Centres, which is INGKA Group's global shopping centre company.
 Present in China, and Europe (including the Nordic countries).

 IKEA Centres Russia was the largest developer on the Russian market with 14 MEGA branded shopping centres located in Russia's 11 largest cities with more than 250 million visitors annually.
 Each centre comprises circa 124,000 sqm with approximately 200 stores each.

 Operations of IKEA Centres in Russia as of 2023: